 Image: Alberto Mari/Flickr

 This informal forum for department chairs from across the university is an opportunity to share ideas, expertise, practices, and perhaps even challenges.
 Over a collegial glass of wine, you'll have a rare chance to talk with your peer group with the aim of making chairing a more enjoyable experience.
-We've scheduled the first or second Fridays, depending on the holiday schedule, of select months (with one exception) for these gatherings.
+We've scheduled the first or second Fridays, depending on the holiday schedule, of select months for these gatherings.

 All meetings are in Hunthausen 110 unless otherwise noted.

 For these gatherings, we use the "Communities of Practice" model (Wenger 1998), which means you're in charge of what's discussed.
 You decide which topics are most important for you as chairs right now and each member of the group decides how much or how little to contribute.
 (For example, the model includes "legitimate peripheral participation" to acknowledge that not everyone wants to join in a discussion even when they chose to attend.)